 Giving something back is a perfect, feel-good present.
 Donating to charity, sponsoring a good cause, or getting sponsored for the London Marathon (if that’s your sort of thing) is a lovely idea for a gift.
 Helping someone else who is less fortunate feel the love that a newly-married couple has.

 Couples may wish to give each other a memorable wedding gift that is hand-delivered by a bridesmaid or best man whilst everyone is getting ready.
 The words for a card will always be personal, but below are our top 10 wedding day gift ideas for the bride.

 For the groom

 The groom will be equally as touched with a special gift to remind him of the big day.
 10 gift ideas for the groom below:

-All suggestions aside no matter what the gift from your guests, being there on their magical day is all that counts.
+All suggestions aside no matter what the gift from your guests, them being there on the wedding day really is all that matters!